Daenarys/old-ElvUI/README.md

 # old-ElvUI
-Latest ElvUI but with alot of changes reverted that made it look worse.
+Latest ElvUI for Shadowlands but with alot of changes reverted that made it look worse.

+Changes so far:

+- Reverted the Adventure Guide to the pre 2019 version which had the Overview, Loot, Abilties and Model tabs on the right side with a image and it had alot of parchment removed by default so it looks alot cleaner than the current ElvUI
+- Reverted the new Role Icons in Looking For Group, they were to big and ugly
+- Reverted Spec and Durability datatexts